These guides are AI-generated educational summaries — not legal or medical advice.

 Not requesting that the examiner document the 'worst day' functional picture

-Why: Neurological conditions like brain tumors cause day-to-day variability.
+Neurological conditions like brain tumors cause day-to-day variability.
 Examiners may only capture what they observe during the exam.
 If you are having a better-than-average day, the DBQ will underrepresent your true disability.

-Do this instead: Explicitly tell the examiner: 'Today is better than my average day.
+Instead: Explicitly tell the examiner: 'Today is better than my average day.
 I want to make sure you understand what my worst days look like.'
 Then describe your worst days in specific detail for each symptom category.

 Impact: All rating levels - especially seizure frequency, motor function, and cognitive impairment ratings